WHAT IS THE FRENCH VOCABULARY BUNDLE?

 1. Learning Words with Picture-Based Flashcards

 The first step is for you to learn the most common French words (verbs, nouns and adjectives) that can be easily visualized with an image.
-We suggest started with picture-based words because you’ll find that it’s a fast and even fun way to learn the easiest French words.
+We suggest starting with picture-based words because you’ll find that it’s a fast and even fun way to learn the easiest French words.
 Learning picture-based words allows you to tap into your visual long term memory, too.

 A research study from MIT (Massachusetts Institute of Technology) found that long-term memory is capable of storing a massive number of objects with details from the image.
 Participants were shown pictures of 2,500 objects over the course of 5.5 hours.
 It was found that participants were able to successfully maintain detailed representations of thousands of images in their memory.
 If you apply the same idea to learning French vocab, then you can focus first on learning the most frequent words that can be easily learned using an image.